stormchaserroleplaying/stormchaserRPG/Talents/Barbarian/RagePowers/index.md

 #### **Rage Point Cost:** 3 Points
 You can spend 3 rage points as part of your move to leap into the air.
 The distance can be up to your maximum move distance for the turn and the height is equal to 5 times your Strength modifier.
 If you attack at the end of this movement, you can roll any damage that you would ordinarily take from falling as additional damage on your attack.

+## Moon Totem

+<div style="margin-top:-10px;"></div>

+#### **Rage Point Cost:** 1 Point
+You gain the following benefits:

+You gain Low-Light Vision out to 30 feet.
+If you already have Low-Light vision, it extends by 30 feet and you also have Darkvision out to 30 feet.
+You have advantage on Seek actions to detect Hidden creatures.
+Invisible creatures do not gain advantage when attacking you.

 ## Powerful Blow

 <div style="margin-top:-10px;"></div>

 #### **Rage Point Cost:** 1 Point
 You add your martial feat die to a single damage roll.
 This power is used as a free action before the roll to hit is made and can only be used once per rage.

+## Raging Skald

+<div style="margin-top:-10px;"></div>

+#### **Rage Point Cost:** 2 Points
+When you score a critical hit, an ally within 30 feet can roll your martial damage die and add the result to an attack roll or save check in the next minute.
+If this effect is not used before combat ends, the effect is lost.

 ## Reaping